Proyecto-XCS-21-22/xcs-environment-project/README.md

 ```

 ### Security in REST
-We will implement a simple security mechanism: use basic HTTP authentication in
-those resources which need to know a 'logged' user.
-The resources you want to
-protect will depend on the design of your REST API.
-The server will authenticate
-these requests using the login module configured in wildfly previously.
+We will implement a simple security mechanism: use basic HTTP authentication in those resources which need to know a 'logged' user.
+The resources you want to protect will depend on the design of your REST API.
+The server will authenticate these requests using the login module configured in WildFly previously.

 For example, if we have these resources:
 - `/api/user` (registration and get user details)